nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_external_memory.rst

       west build -b nrf54h20dk/nrf54h20/cpuapp
       west flash

-   The build system will automatically generate a :file:`build/dfu_suit.zip` archive, which contains the SUIT envelope and candidate images.
+   The build system will automatically use :ref:`configuration_system_overview_sysbuild` and generate a :file:`build/dfu_suit.zip` archive, which contains the SUIT envelope and candidate images.

 #.
 Build a new version of the application with the incremented :kconfig:option:`SB_CONFIG_SUIT_ENVELOPE_SEQUENCE_NUM` value.